 Gemini API Compatible with OpenAI Interface: How to Configure and Use for Free in Compatible Applications

-The Gemini series of large models might be underestimated.
-Whether in terms of model capabilities, free quota, or service stability, it is no less inferior to other mainstream models.
-In particular, its developer backend, Google AI Studio, is not only user-friendly and easy to operate but also offers a very generous free usage quota.
-For this reason, Gemini has become my primary large model.
+The Gemini series of large models may be underestimated.
+Whether in terms of model capabilities, free quota, or service stability, it is in no way inferior to other mainstream models.
+In particular, its developer backend, Google AI Studio, is not only user-friendly and easy to operate, but also offers a very generous free usage quota.
+As a result, Gemini has become my primary large model.

-It's worth mentioning that Gemini is also compatible with OpenAI's API interface specification.
-This means you can seamlessly switch to Gemini in many applications that support the OpenAI API by simply modifying the configuration.
-Many friends might not be aware of this point.
+Notably, Gemini is also compatible with the OpenAI API interface specification.
+This means you can seamlessly switch to Gemini in many applications that support the OpenAI API with simple configuration modifications.
+Many people may not be aware of this.

-Below, I will take pyVideoTrans as an example to demonstrate how to configure it to use the Gemini API.
+Below, I will use the pyVideoTrans tool as an example to demonstrate how to configure it to use the Gemini API.

-Register for a Free Google Account and Get a Gemini API KEY
+Free Registration of a Google Account and Obtaining a Gemini API KEY

 - First, you need a Google account.
-If you don't have one, you can register for free using your phone number.
-The entire process is free of charge, but please note that you need to have a "scientific internet access" environment (VPN or proxy) to access related services.
+If you don't have one, you can register for free using a mobile phone number.
+The whole process is free, but please note that you need a "scientific internet access" environment to access related services.

 - Google AI Studio has access restrictions in some countries/regions.
-If you see the following prompt page, it means that the region of your current "ladder" node (VPN/proxy server location) is restricted.
-Please try switching to a node in another country/region until you can access it normally.
+If you see the following prompt page, it means that the region where your current "ladder" node is located is restricted.
+Try switching to nodes in other countries/regions until you can access it normally.

-- After successful access, you will see an interface similar to the one below, indicating that you can start using Google AI Studio.
+- After successful access, you will see an interface similar to the one below, which means you can start using Google AI Studio.

-- Next, we need to get the API Key.
+- Next, we need to obtain the API Key.
 As shown in the figure below, click the

 Get API key

 button in the upper right corner of the page.
-If you haven't created one before, the system might guide you to create a project first and then generate an API Key.
+If you have not created one before, the system may guide you to create a project first and then generate an API Key.
 Please follow the prompts.

-Fill in the Information in pyVideoTrans's OpenAI API and Compatible AI Settings
+Fill in the Information into pyVideoTrans's OpenAI API and Compatible AI Settings

-- Open pyVideoTrans, find the configuration section for Menu -- Translation Settings -- OpenAI API and Compatible AI.
+- Open pyVideoTrans, find the configuration section of Menu -- Translation Settings -- OpenAI API and Compatible AI.

 https://generativelanguage.googleapis.com/v1beta/openai/